List of traditional card and tile packs: Mahjong regional differences

 In Japanese packs, one of the "5 Circles" tiles is special, being highlighted completely in red.
 Packs often also have a red "5 Bamboo" tile and a red "5 Character" tile.
 Certain packs also have red versions of the 1s, 3s, 7s, and 9s, although these aren't as common.
 Even more rarely, some packs have a red version of the White Dragon, not to be confused with the normal Red Dragon.

 Malaysian packs add 8 additional Flower Tiles, known as "The Four Arts" and "The Four Noble Professions."
 Vietnamese sets also have additional Flower tiles, and while they occasionally use the Arts and Noble Professions, they usually instead have 8 tiles known as "The Four Emperors" and "The Four Empresses."

 Malaysian and Singaporean packs add a new category called "Animal Tiles," which have pictures of Animals on them.
 The number and composition of these tiles vary from region to region.
 Certain sets also add tiles with clown faces on them, which are labeled as animal tiles, despite illustrating humans.

 Various packs also contain jokers, that vary in number and purpose.

 Stripped money-suited

 Most money-suited decks only have three suits, dropping the Tens of Myriads suit.
 This results in 30 cards (3x9 plus 3 honors), although this is normally expanded upon.

 Expanded money-suited

 The stripped three-suit 30-card format is normally expanded upon by being doubled.
-This is the case for Thailand's Pai Tong (ไพ่ตอง, ‘tong cards’) (also known as Pai Phong (Thai) (ไพ่ผ่อง(ไทย)) or Pai Chot (ไพ่จอด)) and Malaysia, Singapore, and Indonesia's Ceki or Cherki deck with 60 cards.
+This is the case for Thailand's Pai Tong (ไพ่ตอง, ‘tong cards’) (also known as Pai Phong (Thai) (ไพ่ผ่อง(ไทย)) or Pai Chot (ไพ่จอด)) and Malaysia, Singapore, and Indonesia's Ceki deck with 60 cards.
 Curiously most games in these regions require twice as many cards, so they are normally bought in packs of two.

 The Vietnamese Bài chòi duplicates 3 existing cards in the 30-card format to make a 33-card deck.
 Both the Chinese Dongguan pai and the Vietnamese Tổ tôm deck quadruples the 30-card format making a 120-card deck.